 Born and raised in Massachusetts, in the United States, Lucia began learning German and French while still at school.
 Her passion for language led her to earn a degree in German studies and American studies, with a concentration in book studies, from Smith College in Northampton, Massachusetts.
 After spending two semesters studying abroad at the University of Hamburg, Lucia decided to return to the North German city for good once she finished her degree in the United States.

 Since moving back to Germany, she’s worked as a translator, editor and English teacher.
-Lucia has worked as an in-house translator at tolingo since 2016.
+Lucia has been working as an in-house translator at tolingo since 2016.
 She’s particularly excited by texts that touch on social or political topics, as well as the humanities, due to her areas of expertise in culture, history and marketing.

 Gavin studied business and German at University College Cork in Ireland and at Ruhr-Universität in Bochum (on an Erasmus year in 2002-2003).
 In 2004 and 2005, Gavin spent a year as an English academic assistant in Zug, Switzerland.